 Documents required for free travel in Italy

-The main document for travel in Italy for EU nationals is a passport or an identity card.
-However, there are countries outside the Schengen area that have signed an agreement with Italy to exempt them from the visa for their citizens.
-The document for travel in Italy of citizens from countries outside Europe is a visa for a period not exceeding 90 days.
+The main document to travel to Italy for European Union nationals is a passport or identity card.
+However, some countries outside the Schengen area have signed a visa exemption agreement with Italy for their citizens.
+The document required to travel to Italy for citizens of countries outside Europe is a visa for a period not exceeding 90 days.

 The passport: a document for travelling in Italy